anthemion-org/ogle-web/README.md

 The class name also makes it easy to find the comments and methods associated with your data, and the places where it may have been instantiated.
 IDEs like VSCode display some of this information when you mouse over class names, and they can offer code completion when you’re referencing class members.
 Incidentally, where do you comment the members of your plain object?
 I know, _JavaScript developers don’t write comments_.

 Even _talking_ about these objects is easier when you can summarize them with class names.
-This is true whether you’re commenting or discussing with collaborators.
+This is true whether you’re writing comments or discussing with collaborators.

 Class declarations neatly package your data, the methods that operate on that data, and the documentation for both.